microsoft/reverse-proxy/docs/docfx/articles/config-providers.md

 The configuration objects and collections supplied to the proxy should be read-only and not modified once they have been handed to the proxy via `GetConfig()`.

 ### Reload
 If the `IChangeToken` supports `ActiveChangeCallbacks`, once the proxy has processed the initial set of configuration it will register a callback with this token.
-Note the proxy does not support polling for changes.
+If the provider does not support callbacks then `HasChanged` will be polled every 5 minutes.

 When the provider wants to provide new configuration to the proxy it should:
 - load that configuration in the background.